 This course has been designed using Universal Design for Learning guidelines.
-The following elements have been incorporated into the course to support accessibility and promote inclusion:
+The following elements have been incorporated into this course to support greater inclusion and access:

-- 100% additional time has been added to eLearn quizzes.
+- 100% additional time has been added to quizzes and tests.

 - Closed captioning or a transcript provided for videos.

-If you are interested in implementing UDL or any of these initiatives, need support to customize UDL for your course(s) or have implementation ideas, please connect with Darla Benton Kearney, Universal Design for Learning Curriculum Consultant, in the Centre for Teaching and Learning, at darla.benton [at] mohawkcollege.ca or extension 3688.
+If you are interested in implementing UDL, need support to customize the UDL Statement for your course(s) or have implementation ideas, please connect with Darla Benton Kearney, Teaching & Learning Consultant – UDL, in the Centre for Teaching & Learning, at darla.benton [at] mohawkcollege.ca or extension 3688.